Biography for Kenneth D. Brock

 Small Business & Self-Employed, Field Collections, Revenue Officer, Chicago, Illinois, US Navy

-Kenneth D. Brock, who joined MOS in 2014, served as President of Illini Blackhawks MOS Chapter in January through September 2016.
+Kenneth D. Brock, who joined MOS in 2014, served as Vice President of Military Outreach for Service from October 2016 through September 2017.
+He previously served as President of Illini Blackhawks MOS Chapter in January through September 2016.
 Kenneth joined the United States Navy at the age of 19 and served 16 years.
 Kenneth was Honorably Discharged in March 2009 and is a Disabled Veteran.
 Kenneth is a Revenue Officer in Field Collections SB/SE, Post of Duty Chicago.
 Kenneth is married and have three children with Chasity Brock who is a United States Air Force veteran, Revenue Officer Post of Duty Downers Grove IL, and a member of MOS.

 - Mentor Program

 - Veterans Leadership pathways Program

 Kenneth believes that as veterans we have different needs and expectations than non-veteran Internal Revenue Service employees.
 Veterans obtained valuable leadership skills that are transferable to IRS leadership roles immediately upon onboarding.
 The above programs can help veterans transition into those roles and immediately have a positive impact on the culture of the Internal Revenue Service.
 The programs would be designed to increase the exposure of interested veterans and provide them with the right positions for them.
 As National Vice President, Kenneth will work with the National President and local Chapter presidents to increase membership and develop programs based on National and local needs.